-The procedure lasts about two hours, and is typically performed with patient under general anesthesia – breast augmentation is also performed as an outpatient procedure, meaning that a patient returns home immediately after surgery, and here is what you can expect 1 week post op breast augmentation.
+The procedure lasts about two hours, and is typically performed with a patient under general anesthesia – breast augmentation is also performed as an outpatient procedure, meaning that a patient returns home immediately after surgery, and here is what you can expect 1-week post-op breast augmentation.

-This is also a stage you might feel nausea, swelling and light bruising, which is why drinking alcohol, smoking and taking any blood thinning medications is off limits, not to mention that same applies to physical activity.
+This is also a stage you might feel nausea, swelling, and light bruising, which is why drinking alcohol, smoking, and taking any blood thinning medications is off limits, not to mention that the same applies to physical activity.

 By the end of the first week, or at least for the first 10 days, most patients will experience moderate pain, together with swelling and bruising that can last up to a month.
 However, when the first week passes you will be able to come back to work, with restrictions regarding any physical activity that involves bending or lifting.

-This is a time most patients rediscover interest in exercising, but are not allowed to participate in any strenuous activities for at least six weeks following surgery.
+This is a time most patients rediscover an interest in exercising but are not allowed to participate in any strenuous activities for at least six weeks following surgery.

 Once your reach weeks four through six, you will have a fairly accurate picture of how your final results will look like.

 The swelling should wear off completely, with the underlying muscles and tissue healed.
-After this phase, you will starts experiencing very subtle and mild changes, while the scars will keep getting lighter, until they eventually become difficult to notice.
+After this phase, you will start experiencing very subtle and mild changes, while the scars will keep getting lighter until they eventually become difficult to notice.